musoftware/book-store/backend/README.md

 # Book Store Backend API

-Express.js backend for the Book Store application.
+Express.js backend for the Book Store application using MySQL and Sequelize.

 ## Setup